Kitura/kitura.dev/content/web/home/welcome/marketing/flexible.md

 order: 2
 ---

-Kitura has a wide range of officially supported packages which enable you to customise your application to suit development needs.
+Kitura gives you complete control and flexibility.
+A rich package ecosystem provides everything you'll need for your next app.